 Bandra West began evolving into Mumbai's coolest suburb in the 1950s, when film director Mehboob Khan established Mehboob Studios there.
 Nowadays old churches, upscale bars and restaurants, trendy tea houses, coffee shops, organic stores, yoga studios, and performance spaces all jostle for space.
 And, ancestral Portuguese-style heritage bungalows co-exist with modern street art at Ranwar village.
 This guided tour offered by Mumbai Magic is a great way to explore the neighborhood.

-Affluent coastal Juhu is another of Mumbai's sought-after suburbs, and is also home to many Bollywood celebrities including Amitabh Bachchan (the Big B).
+Affluent beachside Juhu is another of Mumbai's sought-after suburbs and is home to many Bollywood celebrities including Amitabh Bachchan (the Big B).
 Like many other parts of Mumbai, Juhu was once an island.
-Its main beach is a suburban version of south Mumbai's Girgaum Chowpatty, with rows of snack stalls and a carnival-like atmosphere on Sunday afternoons.
+Its main beach is a suburban version of South Mumbai's Girgaum Chowpatty, with rows of snack stalls and a carnival-like atmosphere on Sunday afternoons.

 Stay at one of the top beachfront hotels in Juhu, and you'll feel miles away from the hectic city.
 Watch the sunset with a cocktail during happy hours at the Novotel's seaside lounge, Gadda da Vida.
+Dine on fine Italian cuisine at Cecconi's, the open-to-the-public restaurant at exclusive Soho House.
 Catch a play at the Prithvi Theater, which belongs to one of the most influential families in Bollywood, and grab a bite to eat in its cool cafe.
 The sprawling ISKCON temple complex is an attraction in the neighborhood too.

-An area of ancient and contemporary contrasts that's cut-off from the rest of Mumbai, Malabar Hill is best known as an exclusive residential neighborhood that's home to top government officials (including the Governor of Maharashtra who lives there in Raj Bhawan).
+Malabar Hill juts out from the rest of the city and is best known as an exclusive residential neighborhood that's home to top government officials (including the Governor of Maharashtra who lives there in Raj Bhawan).
 The British began to populate Malabar Hill after the fire in the Fort district, and the city's elite also relocated there after the fort was demolished.

 Apart from mansion-spotting, the neighborhood offers an outstanding view over Girgaum Chowpatty and Marine Drive from the viewpoint in Kamala Nehru Park.
 Opposite, manicured Hanging Gardens features an odd menagerie of topiary animals.
-However, the real attractions is tucked away on the tip of Malabar Hill, bordered by towering apartment buildings.
-Banganga Tank is regarded as the oldest continually inhabited place in Mumbai, and there are more than 100 temples in its vicinity.
+However, the real attraction is tucked away on the tip of Malabar Hill, bordered by towering apartment buildings.
+Banganga Tank is thought to be the oldest continually inhabited place in Mumbai, and there are more than 100 temples in its vicinity.
 It really feels like time has stood still there.